Game: Treasure Box Kingdom

 If you run out of spins without collecting another item, the Respin bonus ends, and all coins and jackpots earned are awarded.

-The Major jackpot changes based on bet level; on the machine I played the amount is $250 per line multiplier, plus the progressive sum, which appeared to start at $500 and incremented from there, but the same progressive amount is added to all bet levels.
-So a 1x multiplier would start at $750 and a 10x multiplier would start at $3,000.
+The Major jackpot changes based on bet level; the amount is $250 per line multiplier, plus the progressive sum.
+So a 1x multiplier would start at $250 and a 10x multiplier would start at $2,500.

 In this way the Major is somewhat controlled by the multiplier, and higher wager levels would increase the chances of winning a higher progressive, as per normal.
 In fact, the Respin reels are set up at the beginning of each Respin bonus and factors include bet level, number of locked reels to start the bonus and the number on the Bonus Meter at the time the bonus was triggered.